cececombemale/crypto_project2/README.md

 2. Authenticated symmetric cryptography
 3. Authenticated hybrid cryptography

+## Group
+1. Ridhima Agarwal
+2. Cecilia Combemale
+3. Ranjitha Gurushanthappa
+4. Michael Kochera

+All team members contributed to this project using an ngrok tunnel connected to Ranjitha's localhost.

 ## Dependencies
 The project has the following dependencies:
 * Node version: 11.15.0